What is happening in occupied East Jerusalem’s Sheikh Jarrah?

 “This system is an integral part of the Zionist colonial state, which identifies as a ‘Jewish state’ and accordingly and systematically oppresses, dispossesses and displaces Palestinians,” she said.

-On Thursday, Jordan’s ministry of foreign affairs said it handed over 14 official documents related to building the housing units in Sheikh Jarrah to the Palestinian Authority.
+On Thursday, Jordan’s Ministry of Foreign Affairs said it handed over 14 official documents related to building the housing units in Sheikh Jarrah to the Palestinian Authority (PA).

-The documents show the ministry of development at the time entered into an agreement with UNRWA to build 28 housing units for the Palestinian refugee families.
+The documents show the development ministry at the time entered into an agreement with the UNRWA to build 28 housing units for the Palestinian refugee families.

-The official spokesperson for the ministry, Daifallah al-Fayez, said in a statement that Jordan is committed to providing all possible backing to the Palestinians living in Sheikh Jarrah.
+The official spokesman for the ministry, Daifallah al-Fayez, said in a statement that Jordan is committed to providing all possible backing to the Palestinians living in Sheikh Jarrah.

 “Keeping Palestinian Jerusalemites rooted in their land is a national principle in Jordan’s efforts to support our Palestinian brethren,” he said.